rocky-linux/wiki.rockylinux.org/docs/irc.md

 * Trixbox
 * Elastix

-The above tend to only install parts of Rocky Linux on their virtual servers and some are known for entirely removing `dnf` from the system entirely or altering the settings entirely.
+The above tend to only install parts of Rocky Linux on their virtual servers and some are known for removing `dnf` from the system entirely or altering the settings in a way that is unconducive to a working Rocky Linux system.
 Typical changes are that they exclude locally modified packages from our base repositories.
 You can verify this by running `grep -ir exclude /etc/{yum,dnf}*` which will show what they are excluding.
 Some will also manage the box outside of the package manager.

 Why these providers do this is unclear.
 Regardless of their reasons, this approach is seen negatively as `dnf` has mechanisms to protect specific packages from change.